Brink's Announces CFO Successi - GuruFocus.com

 Kurt McMaken to Join as Chief Financial Officer

 RICHMOND, Va., Aug.
-09, 2022 (GLOBE NEWSWIRE) -- The Brink’s Company (:BCO), the global leader in total cash management, route-based secure logistics and payment solutions, today announced that Kurt McMaken will join the company on August 24, 2022, as executive vice president and chief financial officer.
+09, 2022 (GLOBE NEWSWIRE) -- The Brink’s Company (NYSE:BCO, Financial), the global leader in total cash management, route-based secure logistics and payment solutions, today announced that Kurt McMaken will join the company on August 24, 2022, as executive vice president and chief financial officer.

 Ron Domanico, who has served as the company’s chief financial officer since 2016, will remain at Brink’s to support the transition.
 He will continue as president of Brink’s Capital, LLC, the entity that helps provide funding for the company’s digital cash retail solutions, and lead the company’s recently established Sustainability Program until his planned retirement in June 2023.